ASSISTANT PROFESSOR IN THE PRACTICE OF ETHICS AND SOCIETY DIRECTOR OF CONTEXTUAL EDUCATION I AND CLINICAL PASTORAL EDUCATION

 Beth LaRocca-Pitts is the Senior Pastor at Oak Grove UMC in Atlanta’s Oak Grove neighborhood.
 She earned her BA in Religion from Duke University, her MDiv from Garrett-Evangelical Theological Seminary, and her PhD in Near Eastern Languages and Civilizations from Harvard University.
 Dr. LaRocca-Pitts’ favorite aspect of ministry is “teaching the Bible and helping people connect the word to their daily lives.”
 As a CE2 supervisor she enjoys hearing about the varying ministry settings that students serve in.

 Mandy McDow is a native of Knoxville, Tennessee.
 After hearing her call to ministry while working on staff at Camp Wesley Woods, Mandy attended Oglethorpe University in Atlanta, which, ironically, had no religion department.
 Regardless, Mandy was admitted to Princeton Theological Seminary, from which she received her master of divinity.
 Mandy has served rural churches in New Jersey, urban churches in Atlanta, and oceanside churches in California.
-Today, she is the senior minister of Los Angeles First United Methodist Church
+Today, she is the senior minister of Los Angeles First United Methodist Church, the church with land and no building that worships in a parking lot.
+In solidarity with their houseless neighbors, LA First UMC has pledged to remain unhoused until they can create housing for those who need it the most.
+She is a 2023 graduate of Candler’s DMin program.

 Jordan Thrasher is the Pastor of Embry Hills UMC in metro Atlanta.
 He earned his BA in History from Wofford College and his MDiv and DMin from Candler.
 His favorite aspect of ministry is all that goes into preaching: exegesis, writing and proclamation.
 He values the mutual learning that occurs between Teaching Parish students and mentors.